An abandoned vehicle is one 'which appears to have been left without lawful authority'.

 - any other information that will help us to resolve your request

-Since tax discs were discontinued, the only way to check whether a vehicle is currently taxed is by using the GOV.UK Vehicle Enquiry Service.
+Check whether a vehicle is currently taxed by using the GOV.UK Vehicle Enquiry Service.

 If you are unsure whether a vehicle is abandoned, you should consider the following points:

 - it may not have moved for a long time

 - the vehicle may be in poor condition

 - it may be vandalised (broken windows, removed tyres, burnt)

 You will need the vehicle registration number, make and model.
 If you are not able to check this, you can still report the vehicle to us with the other available information.

 If a vehicle is abandoned, we will arrange to get it removed as soon as possible.

 - abandoned vehicles from private land unless requested to do so by the landowner, the police or the fire department